svetoslav-zhekov/AppUsage/README.md

-# Before forking this repo (PLEASE READ!)
+# 🚨 Before forking this repo (PLEASE READ!) 🚨
-All the images, videos, sounds, music and logos in this project are with illustrative purposes only, they cannot be used, adapted, copied or published without their creator's permission.
+All the images, videos, sounds, music and logos in this project are with illustrative purposes only, they **cannot** be used, adapted, copied or published without their creator's permission.

-# About AppUsage
+# ℹ️ About AppUsage ℹ️
 AppUsage is a personal project application which aims to provide information about CPU/RAM/GPU usage, track selected applications's time usage and display information about all running processes.

 # Screenshots
 ![image](https://user-images.githubusercontent.com/64515038/137496832-ccafddc2-d753-4965-92dd-fa1e6827e525.png)
 ![image](https://user-images.githubusercontent.com/64515038/137496902-ebad1b3e-877c-4232-a27f-fea8947826ae.png)

-# Languages Used
+# 📜 Languages Used 📜
 * C#
 * XAML

-# Frameworks/Libraries
+# 📚 Frameworks/Libraries 📚
 * [Json.NET](https://www.newtonsoft.com/json)
 * [Xamarin.Forms](https://dotnet.microsoft.com/apps/xamarin/xamarin-forms)
 * [Material Design In XAML](http://materialdesigninxaml.net/)